dimsemenov/Magnific-Popup/website/documentation.md

 ### Events

-Callbacks that are defined inside `callbacks` option will automatically be called if they exist.
-All Magnific Popup events are also dispatched using `triggerHandler` on target element (or to document if the element doesn't exist).
+Callbacks that are defined inside `callbacks` option will automatically be called.
+Besides that, all Magnific Popup events are also dispatched using `triggerHandler` on target element (or to document if the element doesn't exist).

 {% highlight javascript %}
 $('.image-link').magnificPopup({